-This guide explains How to sharpen a lawn mower blade and how to keep mower blades sharp, which is essential to proper lawn care.
-Without an adequately sharp mower blade – you’ll find it very challenging to get a clean cut when mowing your grass.
+This guide explains how to sharpen a lawn mower blade and how to keep mower blades sharp, which is essential to proper lawn care.

 Whether you’re simply trying to sharpen mower blades with a file, a grinder, or a specialized tool, this is a straightforward DIY mower project that can save you between $50-100 in lawnmower repair costs – each time you do it yourself.

-And by the end of this guide, you will be equipped to handle this DIY job easily.
+By the end of this guide, you will be equipped to handle this DIY job easily.

 How To Sharpen a Lawn Mower Blade: